✔ No account fees or minimums ✔ Up to 4.20% APY

 Is six-figures rich?

 Someone with a six-figure income might consider themselves to be rich if they’re able to enjoy an upgraded lifestyle.
 For example, traveling frequently or buying luxury items are often associated with people who are rich.
-However, if that person lives in an expensive city, has a couple of kids in college, and is supporting a special-needs relative, they might not feel rich at all, despite their income.
+However, if that person lives in an expensive city and is supporting a family, they might not feel rich at all, despite their income.
 In other words, it depends on personal circumstances.

 Is it better to be rich or wealthy?

 Being rich vs. wealthy isn’t necessarily a matter of one being better than another.
 It all comes down to what you do with your money.
-If you think of yourself as rich, can live the lifestyle you want, and are avoiding debt while investing wisely, then that may be more than enough.
+If you think of yourself as rich, can live the lifestyle you want, and are avoiding debt while investing wisely, then you may be both rich and wealthy.
 And remember that being wealthier might ensure that you’re financially secure, but it doesn’t guarantee greater happiness.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.